JoselynDRF/JoselynDRF/README.md

 - Show candy store information stored in the database
 - Image gallery with preview
-- Contact form with reCAPTCHA, client-side and server-side validations
+- Send an email with the contact form
-- Sending email in the contact form
+- Contact form with reCAPTCHA, client-side and server-side validation
 - Location with Google Maps
 - Links for social media (Facebook and Instagram)
 - Cookie Policy Terms and Conditions